Merge (SQL): Usage in NoSQL

 A similar concept is applied in some NoSQL databases.

-E.g. in MongoDB the fields in a value associated with a key can be updated with an update operation.
+In MongoDB the fields in a value associated with a key can be updated with an update operation.
 The update raises an error if the key is not found.
 In the update operation it is possible to set the upsert flag: in this case a new value is stored associated to the given key if it does not exist, otherwise the whole value is replaced.

 In Redis the SET operations sets the value associated with a given key.
 Redis does not know any detail of the internal structure of the value, so an update would have no meaning.
 So the SET operation has always a set or replace semantics.